 What Category of Hotel Is Included in the Trip Package?

 We offer three-star hotels in Kathmandu for a 14-day Everest base camp trek with twin shared bedrooms and a delicious breakfast, one night before and one night after the Everest Base Camp Trek Package.
-We provide you with a hotel in Kathmandu in a prime location, and it is easy to make you to walk to Thamel individually.
+We provide you with a hotel in Kathmandu in a prime location, and it is easy for you to walk to Thamel individually.

 Is Food Included in the Everest Base Camp Trek Package?